This post may contain affiliate links. Please read my disclosure.

 - 1 tsp Salt

-- In a mixing bowl, mix the butter and sugar together until they are fluffy.
+- In a mixing bowl, beat to combine the butter and sugar together until they are fluffy.
 It takes a few minutes but they really do get fluffy.
 Add each egg one at a time mixing in-between each new egg.
-Then mix in the honey and vanilla
+Then mix in the honey and vanilla extract.

 - Gradually add the dry flour mixture to the wet.
 Combine until just mixed.
 You do not want to over mix, so it is okay if the batter is not smooth.